Kids age 5 to 11 next in line for COVID-19 vaccines as White House rolls out plans - NewsBreak

 The White House’s planning efforts also include ways to ensure parents are receiving scientifically sound information about the vaccines amid waves of misinformation, and to create forums for them to ask questions.

-A third of parents, or 34%, say they will vaccinate their 5-to-11-year-old child “right away” once a vaccine is authorized for that age group, according to a September survey by the Kaiser Family Foundation .
+A third of parents, or 34 percent, say they will vaccinate their 5-to-11-year-old child “right away” once a vaccine is authorized for that age group, according to a September survey by the Kaiser Family Foundation .

 Another third say they will “wait and see” how the vaccine is working, and one in four say they definitely won’t get their children in that age group vaccinated.

-The post Kids age 5 to 11 next in line for COVID-19 vaccines as White House rolls out plans appeared first on Ohio Capital Journal .
+The post Kids age 5 to 11 next in line for COVID-19 vaccines as White House rolls out plans appeared first on New Hampshire Bulletin .

 Comments / 0